Guide

 Media lifecycle tools help find:

-- Missing private sources.
+- Missing private source paths.

-- Orphaned public resource files.
+- Orphaned public resources.

 - Stale image derivatives.